-By adjusting the duty ratio, the local MPPT can autonomously achieve MPP operation so long as the sub-module current at its MPP is equal to or less than that of the string2.
+By adjusting the duty ratio, the local MPPT can autonomously achieve MPP operation so long as sub-module current at its MPP is equal to or less than that of the string.

-To achieve global MPP operation, each sub-module controller adjusts its duty ratio for MPP operation (e.g., in a "fast" loop) based on the string current, while the system level controller (typically implemented by the grid-interface inverter) adjusts the string current (in a "slow" loop) such that there is just sufficient string current available for the submodule with the highest MPP current.
+To achieve global MPP operation, each sub-module controller adjusts its duty ratio for MPP operation (e.g., in a "fast" loop) based on the string current, while the system level controller (typically implemented by the grid-interface inverter) adjusts the string current (in a "slow" loop) such that there is just sufficient string current available for the sub-module with the highest MPP current.
 In this manner, the control problem can be separated into a local MPPT control for each sub-module, along with a single global control loop that only requires limited information.

-1) 1-bit Feedback Global Algorithm: A method to ensure that the overall system is operating at the global MPP is to signal to the global ("slow") loop controller when one of the local MPPTs is operating at or near its maximum permitted duty cycle.
-At this point, the system loop controller may not decrease the current (I{string}) any further, as the strongest MPPT would then not be operating at its MPP.
+1) 1-bit Feedback Global Algorithm: One method to ensure that the overall system is operating at the global MPP is to signal to the global ("slow") loop controller when one of the local MPPTs operate at its maximum permitted duty cycle.
+At this point, the system loop controller may not decrease the current $(I{\text{string}})$ any further, as the strongest MPPT would then not be operating at its MPP.
 This 1-bit feedback signal can be implemented either using a very simple single-interconnect or zero-interconnect communications link, or by encoding the information to communicate it directly via the series string interconnect.
-(We note that such methods are well known in other types of distributed power conversion systems [11], [12] and can be implemented without significant expense in this application.)
+(We note that such methods are well known in other types of distributed power conversion systems [10] and can be implemented without significant expense in this application.)
+One disadvantage of this method is that it would require the global controller (the inverter in a typical installation) to implement this functionality, such that separate dedicated hardware and firmware is required at the inverter level.